oneapi-src/level-zero-spec/scripts/core/PROG.md

 These APIs are **not** supported by production drivers without explicit end-user opt-in.

 ${"##"} Device-Specific Commands
-$xCommandListReserveSpace provides direct access to the command list's command buffers in order to allow unrestricted access the device's capabilities.
+::${x}CommandListReserveSpace provides direct access to the command list's command buffers in order to allow unrestricted access the device's capabilities.
 The application is solely responsible for ensuring the commands are valid and correct for the specific device.

 ```c